 Gonadotrophins are hormones secreted by the pituitary gland and placenta, which stimulate the production of sex hormones by the gonads: estrogen and progesterone in females and androgens in males.
 They control the maturation and release of eggs from the ovaries and the development of sperm.
+The two main gonadotrophins in vertebrates are follicle-stimulating hormone (FSH) and luteinizing hormone (LH) although humans and primates produce a third called chorionic gonadotropin, which is synthesized by the placenta during pregnancy.
 Gonadotrophin secretion is controlled by gonadotrophin-releasing hormone.

 Gonadotrophin-releasing hormone is a peptide hormone that controls the release of both follicle-stimulating hormone and luteinizing hormone from the anterior pituitary gland.
 Gonadotrophin-releasing hormone is synthesized and released by the hypothalamus.